Capabilities File

 "def": {

-"content": "---\nname: web-researcher\ndescription: Search the web for information\n---\nUse the brave_search tool to find current information online.",
+"content": "---\nname: web-researcher\ndescription: Search the web for information\n---\nUse the brave.search tool to find current information online.",

-"requires": ["brave_search"]
+"requires": ["@brave.search"]

 }